mcmahonmc/mcmahonmc.github.io/_projects/fiverr-teens.md

 </div>

 ## Recruitment

 We wanted to gather initial impressions from parents of teens who had never used Fiverr before, were comfortable with their teens performing some activities online, and passed attention checks.
 We segmented participants by whether they had heard of Fiverr before or not.

-We debated how to factor prior freelancing experience into our sample selection criteria.
+We debated how to factor prior freelancing experience into the sample selection criteria.
 There was appetite to hear from parents with no prior freelancing experience, however, I speculated that that was perhaps a smaller audience than stakeholders expected.
-We elected not to set a criteria here to refrain from being overly selective in our sample.
+We elected not to set a criteria here to refrain from being overly selective in the sample.
 However, I made it clear that this was not a way to gather representative data and we should consider future testing with adequate sample size (8-10) representing each segment.

 ## Parent Interviews